IntentArchitect/Docs/articles/release-notes/intent-architect-v3.3.md

 - Fixed: It was not possible to select multiple mapped members with the same name in the mapping dialogue.
 - Fixed: `ApplicationEvent` was not triggering handlers subscribed to them by event type and would only work by `EventIdentifier`.
 Both methods of subscribing now work.
 - Fixed: Intent Architect would automatically upgrade modules to the "highest available version" of when a specific version could not be restored which could result in incompatible modules being installed.
 Intent will now just show an error that the module could not be restored.
+- Fixed: When editing Stereotype property definitions, changes in text inputs wouldn't "apply" until focus was moved off the text input which could cause "pending" changes to not be included when using Ctrl+S to save the Designer.

 ### Additional Application template options

-- It is now possible to specify between allowing selection "Multiple" or "Single Only" components within a component group.
+- It is now possible to specify between "Multiple" or "Single Only" selection of components within a component group.
+When the "Single Only" option is selected, then when selecting a checkbox within a component group, any other selected checkbox within the same component group will be automatically deselected.

 ![Control selection of components within a component group](images/3.3.0/application-templates-control-component-selection.png)